Dockweiler State Park Fishing Info

 The Los Angeles County Department of Beaches and Harbors offers classes on Saturday and Sunday mornings during April and May to people who are new to shore fishing.
 When you attend these classes, you don’t have to bring your fishing poles or bait as they are included at no charge.

 Dockweiler State Beach is a popular venue for local fly-fishing clubs.
 On several occasions The One Surf Fly Classic was held here.

 Surf fishing is widely regarded as one of the most exciting ways to catch fish.
-It is also one of the easiest fishing types for beginners to learn.
+It is also one of the easiest fishing types for beginners to learn without using a fish finder.
 The gear you need for surf fishing includes a surf fishing rod, a surf fishing reel, fishing line, and tackle that includes weights, lures, hooks, and bait.

 You may also need surf fishing rigs and other accessories like pliers, clippers, or scissors.
 For surf fishing at Dockweiler State Park, you need a rod that is at least ten feet long.
 To cast your line out 250 feet or more, you will need heavy weights – at least three ounces of lead.

 For more active surf fishing, a short fishing rod with a length of seven to nine feet will be sufficient.
 To catch fish closer to the shore, you will have to target the troughs near the shore where the fish are active.
 If you have trouble spotting the troughs, try fan casting to increase your chances of success.
 So grab the best fishing sunglasses you can find, add fishing line and a decent Shimano spinning reel, and you’re good to go.

 If you’re older than sixteen, you need a current California fishing license to attempt to catch fish, mollusks, crustaceans, invertebrates, amphibians, or reptiles.
 You need a fishing license regardless of whether you are fishing in ocean waters or inland bodies of water.